Olaf J. Rustad, MD, FAAD, FACMS

 OJRustadDr.
 O.J.
 Rustad completed his four year Dermatology residency program at the University of Minnesota.
 He then was selected for a Cutaneous Surgery Fellowship at the University of MN in 1990.
 During this fellowship, he received further extensive surgical training in Mohs skin cancer surgeries as well as cosmetic surgeries and procedures.
 This additional training has allowed him to develop proficiency in the various surgeries of the skin.

 After years of providing surgical treatments to patients from the outpatient surgical suites of local hospitals, Dr. O.J.
-Rustad has provided these outpatient surgeries from ADC’s on-site outpatient surgical suites since 2000.
-He has therefore been able to conveniently, regularly, and more cost effectively offer these services, including Mohs skin cancer surgery, directly at ADC.
+Rustad has provided these outpatient surgeries from ADC’s on-site outpatient surgical suites since 2000, therefore, he been able to conveniently, regularly, and more cost effectively offer these services, including Mohs skin cancer surgery, directly at ADC.

 Dr. Rustad is a member of the American Society for Mohs Surgery (ASMS) and has been since 2000.
 This organization was established in 1990 to “promote the highest standards of patient care relating to Mohs surgery for the surgical removal of skin cancer and other appropriate malignancies: to establish quality assurance and regular peer review of Mohs surgeons…